demisto/content/Packs/AzureSecurityCenter/README.md

 # License information
-- must be enabled on at least 1 Azure subscription
+Must be enabled on at least 1 Azure subscription.